Brickfields, Kuala Lumpur

-Brickfields is a neighbourhood (as well as an administrative zone) located on the western flank central Kuala Lumpur, Malaysia.
+Brickfields is a neighbourhood (as well as an administrative zone) located on the western flank of central Kuala Lumpur, Malaysia.
 It is known as Kuala Lumpur's Little India due to the high percentage of Indian residents and businesses.
-Brickfields been ranked third in Airbnb's list of top trending destinations.
+Brickfields has been ranked third in Airbnb's list of top trending destinations.

 Brickfields is notable for being home to KL Sentral, Kuala Lumpur's central public transportation hub.

 History

 In 1881, a flood swept through Kuala Lumpur in the wake of a disastrous fire.
 These successive problems destroyed the town's structures of wood and atap (thatching).
 As a response, Frank Swettenham, the British Resident of Selangor, required that buildings be constructed of brick and tile.
 Hence, Kapitan Yap Ah Loy bought a sprawling piece of real estate, now Brickfields, for the setting up of a brick industry which would spur the rebuilding of Kuala Lumpur.

 Later the area was developed by Yap Kwan Seng, the fifth and last Kapitan Cina of Kuala Lumpur.
 As a businessman, he foresaw an increased demand for bricks in fast-growing Kuala Lumpur and established a kiln in the district.
 The area soon became the centre for brick-making in the early days because the whole area was a clay pit and good quality bricks are made from clay.
 Therefore, Brickfields became synonymous with good quality bricks.

 Brickfields also used to be the site of the main depot for Keretapi Tanah Melayu (KTM) (Malayan Railway) during the administration of the British.
 The British authorities brought in people from Sri Lanka to work the railway and the depot.
 Many lived in quarters around Brickfields.
 Since then, the Indian community have lived and remained here and became citizens of Malaysia.
 Some of the old quarters can still be found around Jalan Rozario.
 Today, the depot has been transformed into KL Sentral, the city's central railway hub.

 Brickfields is one of the pioneer settlements in Kuala Lumpur.
 Indeed, the whole stretch of Jalan Tun Sambanthan (formerly Jalan Brickfields) is interspersed with old colonial structures.